TommyTeaVee/red5pro-android-app/README.md

 $ echo "sdk.dir=/path/to/android/sdk/install" > local.properties
 ```

-_replace `/path/to/android/sdk/install` with the path to where you installed the Android SDK._a
+_replace `/path/to/android/sdk/install` with the path to where you installed the Android SDK._

 Once the `local.properties` file is set, issue the following command to build the project: